Cyberretta/Write-Ups-THM/biteme.md

 Valid password : fca
 ```

 Now we have a valid password !
-Let's try to use them :
+Let's try the credentials we have now :
 ![](https://i.imgur.com/pqjG733.jpg)

 After login, we are redirected to this page :